mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap7/responsive_images/README.txt

 In this lesson, we will learn about responsive images.

 Q1: What is a responsive image and why do we need it?
+Responsive image is very similar to traditional image.
+Traiditional image might be good enough for a large screen, but is too large to download for a smaller screen.

 Q2: Example page: Two unique situations (two unique code patterns).